FelixFourcolor/noteblock-generator/README.md

   --clear               clear the space before generating;
                         required in order to generate in a non-empty world, but will take more time
 ```
+See Minecraft documentation for location syntax, orientation system, and what are opaque blocks.

 See the JSON section for how to write a music JSON file.

 See the Generation section for what the generated structure will look like.